-SUMS is the acronym of the Society of Undergraduate Mathematics and Statistics Students.
+SUMS is the acronym of the Society of Undergraduate Mathematics Students.
 It is the designed departmental student government.
 It offers services such as locker rental, apparel sale, exams review sessions.
 It also organises events such as the Awkward Mixer and Semi-formal, Wine and Cheese, Career Fair.
-Moreover, it manages some spaces such as 1B20 in Burnside Basement, where students of the mathematics and statistics community get together to chat, eat, and make friends.
+The McGill Undergraduate Geography Society (MUGS) has graciously offered to share their lounge with math students.
+The door is open on weekdays, and the lounge can be found at BURN 305.

 Facebook page: https://www.facebook.com/sumsmcgill/?ref=bookmarks